SamvitJ/samvitj.github.io/blog-source/_posts/2017-08-14-evaluating-startups-2.md

 One question one might ask is why the "strength of the early employees" is more important than the "strength of the founders".
 Granted that strength is a subjective word, the short answer here is while it is the *market* that selects the founders, it is the *founders* who hire the employees and build the company.

 So the strength of the early employees reflects on the judgment of the founders, the promise of their initial work, and their ability to inspire and attract great people.
 Arguably, these attributes together (or their absence) are what will make or break the company, given a promising early tailwind (the market).

+Besides the strength of the team (founders, investors, employees), the next most important criteria is broadly the "traction" and velocity of the company, which is reflected in the product traction, the funding history, the product quality, and the growth rate.

 **A historical perspective**